deepthi-7-7/wordle_clone.github.io/README.md

 This project is inspired by the original game Wordle and is intended for educational purposes only.
 It was developed as a project work by pradeepthi.

-## Contributing

-Contributions to the project are welcome.
-If you have any suggestions, improvements, or bug fixes, please create a pull request or open an issue on the project's repository.

 Have fun playing the clone Wordle game!